- Elevation: 2,885 m (9,465 ft)

 - Eruptions: Bur ni Telong 1937

 Bur ni Geureudong is a large forested mountain range which is occasionally hiked by local university hiking clubs on expeditions that take a minimum of 5 or 6 days.
-There is an old triangulation pillar about 400 metres north of the true summit.
+There is an old triangulation pillar at 2,855m about 400 metres north of the true summit.
 There are apparently some fascinating megaliths and also hot springs on its slopes.

 Bur ni Telong